 The incidence of drench resistance in sheep is increasing at great pace, so don’t use long-term worm drenches such as capsules on any sheep, especially on mature ewes despite what the advertising says.
 And don’t think you have to drench young sheep every 28 days through winter.
 Ewes should not need drenching as they should have developed a natural immunity, so if they are not thriving - they need feed and not drench.

-Facial Eczema spores should all have disappeared the cooler nights and declining soil temperatures, but the effects of their toxins could still be seen in sheep not thriving and getting thin.
+Facial Eczema spores should all have disappeared with the cooler nights and declining soil temperatures, but the effects of their toxins could still be seen in sheep not thriving and getting thin.
 A few clinical cases mean other sheep will have subclinical disease and liver damage, causing problems and deaths in late pregnancy and especially at lambing.
 Talk to your vet about being prepared for this.

 Young stock such as calves and yearlings are always the main concern going into winter, as if they get down in condition and stop growing, their mature target weights are affected and they will never make top stock.
 There is the theory of ‘compensatory growth’ where with good feeding after a period of low nutrition, animals will catch up in weight and size.